 Joe took his degree back to P.E.I. and landed himself a job in private radio, announcing at the biggest A.M. station east of Montreal.
 They wanted him to stay.
 They offered him thirteen thousand dollars a year if he’d stay.
 Joe said, “Double it and I’ll consider it.”
 They didn’t, and he didn’t.

 Joe returned to the Big Smoke.
 He did a one year stint teaching at Ryerson, and he saved a lot of money.
 When that job finished he took some time off.
 In two months he’d spent all his money and had to look for another job.
 It just so happened that he lived across the street from the Canadian Broadcasting Corporation.
 They hired him as a radio technician.
 It wasn’t what he wanted to do with his life.
 He figured he’d work at the CBC a while, make some money, then quit and do what he really wanted to do: be an announcer and write fiction on the side.
 Everyone told him he’d get either comfortable or pigeon holed and die a technician for CBC radio.

 And if he’s not careful, he damn near might.

-Like I said, that was from my early twenties.
-For the rest of the story (or at least some of it), check out my CBC Memoir in Progress.
+For the rest of the story (or at least some of it), check out Joe’s CBC memoir in progress, Something Technical.